-Project Dewatering Plans: pweb.crohms.org/tmt/documents/FPOM/2010/
+9 Project Dewatering Plans: pweb.crohms.org/tmt/documents/FPOM/2010/

-- 16-March 24\. \NOTE: in 2021, the bypass will begin operating March 1 and dewatered December 1, as described in sections 2.3.1 and 2.3.2. - 3.2.1.3.
+- 3.2.1.2.
+Long-term maintenance or modifications of facilities that require facilities out of service for extended periods are conducted during the winter maintenance period, December 16-March 24. - 3.2.1.3.
 During fish passage season, parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.